 Moving the smaller RSJ inside was fairly easy It took approx 30 minutes on my own.

 This monster of a steel just would not move.
 Every time I managed to jack it up onto bricks it would topple over.
-I found I have to use concrete blocks underneath to stop it tipping over.
+I found I had to use concrete blocks instead of thermal block underneath to stop it tipping over.
 I purchased a chain block that lift a capacity of 1 tonne.
 The beam weight is 86Kg per metre.
 5.7m = 490kg.
 Using trestles I managed to lift it to the correct height to roll it using planks and tubing like before.

 I managed to get it closer to the inside.
 I used my laser measure to work out if the beam would be able to turn into place once inside.
 The distance required was over the RSJ 5.7m length.
 This made it more difficult as the beam had its connecting bolt holes on the left hand side to it had to be turned the other way before it went inside.
 Using a long steel bar I was able to slide it into position before rolling in.
 I will post a sketch so you understand it better later.
 Getting back to the work inside…